Even though all pens essentially serve the same purpose, the best writing pen can make a significant difference.

 - Felt-Tip Pen

-Ultimately, there are two major categories for writing that I am going to use.
-First, what is the smoothest pen for writing, and second, what is the easiest pen for writing.
+However, there are two major categories for writing that I am going to use.
+Firstly, what is the smoothest pen for writing, and secondly, what is the easiest pen for writing.

 If you are interested in the experience of sitting down with a pen and writing, the first category will be your go-to.